bohselecta/mindlight/README.md

-# Reflector: Epistemic Autonomy Training Suite
+# Mindlight: Epistemic Autonomy Training Suite

-A production-ready, self-guided metacognitive training suite that helps users develop epistemic autonomy—the ability to form and maintain beliefs based on evidence rather than social pressure or authority.
+A self-guided metacognitive training suite that helps users develop epistemic autonomy—the ability to think for yourself, free from undue influence.

 ## 🚀 Quick Start